Nariod/Nimap/README.md

 ```

 ### Quick start
-Scanning TCP ports 80 and 443 from scanme.nmap.org:
+Scanning TCP ports 80 and 443 from scanme.nmap.org with a timeout of 0,5 second:
 ```
 ./Nimap.elf -p:80,443 45.33.32.156 --timeout=500
 ```